 The world is undergoing critical changes in population structure which result in an unprecedented advance of population aging (United Nations 2019).
 Aging is significantly associated with the deterioration of individuals’ health, as well as posing a higher risk of disability and mortality (World Health Organisation, 2017).
 Through physical or mental limitations related to mobility handicaps, illness, sensory and cognitive limitations, functional disabilities impair a person’s activities.
 Life expectancy increasing has led to enlarging the pool of individuals surviving to old age and hence increased frailty and susceptibility to disabilities such as dementia (Guzman-Castillo et al., 2017).
 This increase in life expectancy and its consequences affect men and women differently, as women represent a growing proportion of the older adult population (United Nations 2019) they are also more impacted by these old age disabilities.

 There is a health disparity between the sexes in old age disabilities (Crimmins, Zhang and Saito 2016; Jacob, et al. 2017) where women are more likely to report functional limitations and have a greater degree of disabilities compared to similarly aged men (Hosseinpoor et al. 2012; Murtagh and Hubert 2004).
-It has been shown that women are more likely to suffer from disabilities which are chronic and nonfatal, such as arthritis, which negatively impact wellbeing (Case and Paxson 2005; Read and Gorman 2010) whereas men are more likely to engage in behaviours which affect their health and risk premature mortality (Rieker, Bird and Lang 2010).
+It has been shown that women are more likely to suffer from disabilities which are chronic and nonfatal, such as arthritis, which negatively impact wellbeing (Case and Paxson 2005; Read and Gorman 2010) whereas men are more likely to engage in behaviours which affect their health and risk of premature mortality (Rieker, Bird and Lang 2010).
 Gender differences in disability may in part be because of types of disabling conditions as men tend to have more fatal health conditions leading to early mortality while women on the other hand have later mortality as their health conditions are more disabling than immediately fatal (Murtagh and Hubert 2004; Nusselder et al. 2018), however a study in the United States found that there was only a modest impact of mortality differences in men and women on disability prevalence (Leveille et al. 2000).
 When reaching higher ages these health differences play a role in the overall wellbeing of the individual and the difference between the sexes in relation to health and disabilities increase, women live longer, need more healthcare, and have higher levels of morbidity and disability (Uccheddu et al. 2019).